golfista/seele/CONTRIBUTING.md

 git merge upstream/main
 ```

-This ensures you're working on the most current version of Lobe Chat.
+This ensures you're working on the most current version of Seele.
 Stay fresh! 💨

 ## Open a Pull Request

 🚀 Time to share your contribution!
-Head over to the original Lobe Chat repository and open a Pull Request (PR).
+Head over to the original Seele repository and open a Pull Request (PR).
 Our maintainers will review your work.

 ## Review and Collaboration